The only accepted treatment of coeliac disease is a strict lifelong gluten-free diet.

 Failure to respond to treatment

-Refractory coeliac disease is defined as the persistence of villous atrophy despite strict gluten withdrawal and no evidence of another abnormality including overt lymphoma.
-It is present in <1% of patients with coeliac disease and is felt to be a spectrum determined by T-cell clonality and loss of normal intra-epithelial cell markers.
+Refractory coeliac disease is defined as the persistence of malabsorption symptoms and villous atrophy despite strict gluten withdrawal for 12 months and no evidence of another abnormality including overt lymphoma.
+It is present in <1% of patients with coeliac disease, and may be a spectrum determined by T-cell clonality and loss of normal intra-epithelial cell markers.
 Common associations with refractory coeliac disease include ulcerative jejunitis and enteropathy-associated T-cell lymphoma.
 The outlook for patients is generally poor.
 They should be cared for at a centre experienced in coeliac disease.

 Coeliac crisis is rare and presents with hypovolaemia, severe watery diarrhoea, acidosis, hypocalcaemia, and hypoalbuminaemia.
 Patients are often emaciated and have nutritional deficiencies caused by long-standing, untreated coeliac disease.
 In addition to rehydration and correction of electrolyte abnormalities, these few patients may benefit from a short course of systemic glucocorticoid therapy until the gluten-free diet takes effect.